Please note: This post may contain affiliate links. See our disclosure to learn more.

 The Oasi Madre della Pace is an amazing value Bed and Breakfast in the best location for an Amalfi Coast trip (Sorrento).
 Plus, it is priced as low as $69 USD per night!

 While there are cheaper hostels on the Amalfi Coast, most of them are severely needing of upkeep - However, the Ostello Beata Solitudo in Agerola provides the best quality for the price that we could find - Plus, it’s also near the Path of the Gods for as low as $21 USD per night!

 The Perfect 1-Day Capri Itinerary on a Budget

 Firstly, Capri is not cheap by any means.
-We are simply going to give you some alternate options on how to do things that will be cheaper, or even free, rather than paying the outlandish tour prices.
+It is just expensive as Venice, from our experience and that is suiting considering that it shows up with Venice in The Love Boat: Season 6, Episode 2 .
+So, we are simply going to give you some alternate options on how to do things that will be cheaper, or even free, rather than paying the outlandish tour prices.
 Secondly, all ferries arrive initially at Marina Grande so we will navigate from there.
-We will first head to Anacapri.
+The first stop on the island of Capri will be Anacapri.